dogecoin/dogecoin/README.md

 ### Such mining information ⛏

-Dogecoin uses a simplified variant of the scrypt key derivation function as its proof of work with a target time of one minute per block and difficulty readjustment after every block.
+Dogecoin uses a simplified variant of the scrypt key derivation function as its proof of wow with a target time of one minute per block and difficulty readjustment after every block.
 The block rewards are fixed and halve every 100,000 blocks.
 Starting with the 600,000th block, a permanent reward of 10,000 Dogecoin per block will be issued.